 Correlation Analysis

-Pearson and Spearman correlation on scatter and regression charts: primary selection from residual Shapiro-Wilk, confidence intervals, effect-size benchmarks, Inspector fields, and limitations.
+Pearson and Spearman correlation on scatter and regression charts: Pearson default executed, Spearman advisory from residual Shapiro-Wilk, confidence intervals, effect-size benchmarks, Inspector fields, and limitations.

 Correlation analysis measures the strength and direction of the linear relationship between two continuous variables.
 Licklider calculates both Pearson (parametric) and Spearman (non-parametric) correlations automatically when a scatter or regression chart includes a linear regression run.